Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

 This mod is broadly divided into the following "modules" which can be identified by their prefixes:
 grefm_: Contains content for Greece, Byzantium, and other Hellene, Rhomaios, and Urum countries
-turkfm_: Contains content for the Ottoman Empire and its associated subjects
 balkfm_: Contains content for the Southern Slav, Romanian, and Albanian countries
+turkfm_: Contains content for the Ottoman Empire and the Turkish state
+mgrbfm: Contains content for the Ottoman subjects in Northern Africa
+haykfm_: Contains content for Kurdistan, Armenia, and Assyria
 eqfm_: Contains content for the Eastern Question and Expeditions; was formerly merged with turkfm
-haykfm_: Contains content for Kurdistan, Armenia, and Assyria

 These are other prefixing conventions used in this mod:
-*Generic and shared files are prefixed with "gbbf_" *Script imported from Community Mod Framework is prefixed with "com_" *Script imported from Morgenrote: Dawn of Flavor is prefixed with "mgr_" regardless of Morgenrote content pack origin *Script imported from This Land is Mine is prefixed with "tlim_" regardless of TLIM content pack origin
+*Generic and shared files are prefixed with "gbbf_" *Script imported from Community Mod Framework is prefixed with "com_" *Script imported from Morgenrote: Dawn of Flavor is prefixed with "mgr_" regardless of Morgenrote content pack origin *Script imported from This Land is Mine is prefixed with "tlim_" regardless of TLIM content pack origin *Script imported from Arise Thee Romanian is prefiex with "atr_"

 There are leftover references to older modules that you might find:
 eocfm_: Once contained content for the Eastern Orthodox Church; has been superseded by Kingdom of God (kog_)